adaltas/dsti-bigdata-2024-spring/09.dataflow-with-nifi/lab-01.md

 15) while configuring the `GetFile` processor it is important to note that the 'Keep Source File' setting defaults to 'false'.
 This means that once the processor has gotten the file, it will attempt to delete the origin file.
 for now we'll change this setting to true
 16) configure the 'PutFile` processor to "put" files in your 'downloads' directory
-17) left click on the `GetFile` processor and start it.
+17) right click on the `GetFile` processor and start it.
 You should soon see your file qued in the success relationship between GetFile and PutFile
-18) left click on and start the `PutFile` processor
+18) right click on and start the `PutFile` processor
 19) you should soon see a file qued in the success relationship between the PutFile processor and the funnel.
 20) congratualtions! you've just created your first dataflow using nifi!